 This section provides examples where some adjustment of the analysis process may be appropriate.
 The examples are not exhaustive, but rather, are illustrative of the intent with regard to process flexibility.
 In general, flexibility may be exercised in the order of step performance and in the depth of a given step.

-Specific step input assumptions should not be adjusted except as allowed by the guidance.
-That is, no adjustments should be made to assigned values for factors such as screening criteria, , fire intensity profiles, , damage criteria, damage times, suppression times, suppression reliability, etc., unless the possibility of an adjustment to suit case-specific factors is called out in the procedures.
+Specific step input assumptions should not be adjusted except as allowed by the guidance as written.
+That is, no adjustments should be made to assigned values for factors such as screening criteria, FIF, fire intensity profiles, SF, damage criteria, damage times, suppression times, suppression reliability, etc., unless the possibility of an adjustment to suit case-specific factors is called out in the procedures.
 Supplemental adjustments to input assumptions are deferred to Phase 3.

 04.04.03 Early Completion of a Later Step